-The tax return was presented on time and inspection has carried out till year 2012.
+The tax return was presented on time and inspection has carried out till year 2020.
 The following years are still under tax inspection.

-The Company pays the deducted income tax of the employees on a monthly basis and the quarterly income tax returns are presented to the tax authority on time and inspection has carried out till year 2011.
+The Company pays the deducted income tax of the employees on a monthly basis and the quarterly income tax returns are presented to the tax authority on time and inspection has carried out till year 2020.
 The following years are still under tax inspection.

-The Company pays the stamp tax due including the notifications made on time to the tax authority.
+The Company pays the stamp tax due including the notifications made on time to the tax authority, Company's records of the years till 2016 were inspected and assessed.